LS-Lab/KeYmaeraX-release/README.md

 The structure of differential invariants and differential cut elimination.
 Logical Methods in Computer Science, 8(4), pages 1-38, 2012.

-A secondary goal of KeYmaera4 is to also make it possible to implement extensions of differential dynamic logic, such as quantified differential dynamic logic, which, along with its proof calculus, has been described and specified in
+A secondary goal of KeYmaera X is to also make it possible to implement extensions of differential dynamic logic, such as quantified differential dynamic logic, which, along with its proof calculus, has been described and specified in

 André Platzer.
 A complete axiomatization of quantified differential dynamic logic for distributed hybrid systems.